Almond Flour Pumpkin Cookies

 - Triple the ingredients to use a whole can of pumpkin puree!
 If you want to have more cookies on hand, you can triple the ingredients to use up the entire can of pumpkin puree.
 These cookies freeze well so if you make extra, freeze them for later.

 - Pumpkin puree – be sure to use pumpkin puree, not pumpkin pie mix when making this recipe.
-The pumpkin pie mix has added ingredients (like spices and sugar) that wouldn’t work with this recipe.
 You could also use butternut squash puree or sweet potato puree.

 - Coconut sugar – coconut sugar has a slightly caramel flavor and can be found in most grocery stores by the sugar, you can also use brown sugar.

 - Almond butter – almond butter helps bind the cookies and gives them a dense but soft texture.
-Use any kind of nut butter you have on hand (tahini, sunbutter, cashew butter, even peanut butter – that may change the flavor of the cookies).
+Use any kind of nut butter you have on hand (tahini, sunbutter, cashew butter, even peanut butter).

 - Oat flour (or coconut flour) – oat flour helps to bind the cookies (the almond flour is a bit unstable on it’s own).
 You could also use coconut flour (reduce it to 1.5 tablespoons) to make these grain free.
 You can also use your favorite gluten free flour as well.